Exponential decay estimates and smoothness of the moduli space of pseudoholomorphic curves: Proof of the gluing theorem : II - Gluing by alternating method

-is uniformly bounded and choose $\epsilon_{3,m}$ small such that $\epsilon_{3,m}^{-1}$ is much larger than the norm of the above mentioned inverse.
+is uniformly bounded and choose $\epsilon_{3,m}$ {so} small that $\epsilon_{3,m}^{-1}$ is much larger than the norm of the above mentioned inverse.
 Then (\ref{142form23}) follows from uniform boundedness of the above mentioned inverse together with (\ref{form0185}) for $\kappa-1$. \end{proof} This lemma implies the inequality (\ref{form0182}).
-We finished the proof of Proposition \ref{prop:kappatokappa+1} (2).
+We have finished the proof of Proposition \ref{prop:kappatokappa+1} (2).

 {\bf Step $\kappa$-2}: We start the proof of Proposition \ref{prop:kappatokappa+1} (1).